libretro/RetroArch/README.md

 ## Binaries

-Latest Windows binaries are currently hosted on the buildbot -(http://buildbot.libretro.com/).
+Latest Windows binaries are currently hosted on the [buildbot](http://buildbot.libretro.com/).

 ## Support

-To reach developers, either make an issue here on Github, make a thread on the [forum](http://www.libretro.com/forums/), or visit our IRC channel: #retroarch @ irc.freenode.org.
+To reach developers, either make an issue here on GitHub, make a thread on the [forum](http://www.libretro.com/forums/), or visit our IRC channel: #retroarch @ irc.freenode.org.

 ## Documentation